innotexak/flash_sales_system_by_Innocent/README.md

 # Flash Sales API

-This is the backend API for the Flash Sales System, built with Node.js, Express, and TypeScript.
-It includes authentication, payment integration, and a flash sales management system.
+Flash Sales API is a backend service built with Node.js, Express, and MongoDB.
+It provides features such as user management, payment integration via Paystack, and flash sales functionality.

-## Prerequisites

-Ensure you have the following installed:
-- Node.js (16.x or 18.x)
-- npm (10.5.0 or later)
-- MongoDB

 ## Project Structure